Hurricane Erin picking up steam as it edges along the East Coast

 RODANTHE, N.C.
-(AP) — Hurricane Erin began strengthening again Wednesday while creeping closer to the mid-Atlantic coast and churning up menacing waves that have closed beaches from the Carolinas to New York City.
+(AP) — Hurricane Erin began strengthening again Wednesday as it crept closer to the mid-Atlantic coast, its outer bands brushing North Carolina’s Outer Banks as beaches closed across much of the U.S. East Coast.

-Forecasters expect the storm to peak going into Thursday and say it could re-intensify into a major hurricane.
+Forecasters expect the storm to peak going into Thursday and say it could intensify again as a major hurricane.

-While Erin is unlikely to make landfall along the East Coast before turning farther out to sea, its outer edge packing tropical force winds was approaching North Carolina’s Outer Banks.
+While Erin is unlikely to make landfall along the East Coast before turning farther out to sea, its outer edge is packing tropical force winds while approaching North Carolina’s Outer Banks.

 Water began pouring onto the main route connecting the barrier islands and around a handful of stilted homes precariously perched above the beach.
 By Wednesday evening, officials had closed Highway 12 on Hatteras Island as surge increased and waves were growing higher, while Ocracoke Island's connection to its ferry terminal was cut off.